kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/data-definition-language/lessons/data-types-in-sqlite.md

 ### Dynamic Typing in SQLite

-SQLite uses dynamic typing, meaning it doesn’t strictly enforce data types on columns.
-This allows storing any value, like a string, in an `INTEGER` column which is something not allowed in databases with static typing, such as MySQL and PostgreSQL.
+SQLite uses dynamic typing, meaning it doesn't strictly enforce data types on columns; the data types you define when creating a table have no effect on the data stored in the database, they are merely used as a display hint.
+This allows storing any value type in any column, e.g. you can store a string in an `INTEGER` column.

 For example, the SQL statement below is perfectly valid in SQLite: